dhis2/docker-deployment/README.md

 This script will automatically detect your system architecture and install the appropriate version of the Loki Docker Driver plugin.

+**Note**: The plugin is only required when using the monitoring overlay.

 ### Basic Monitoring

 Start the core application with monitoring: